-- For-profit partner provides salary support for at least one new postdoctoral scientist to be appointed, at least in part, at the not-for-profit partner, as well as other financial and in-kind contributions (equipment donations, salaries, reagents etc.) to leverage MLSC capital dollars
+- For-profit partner provides salary support for at least one new postdoctoral scientist to be appointed at both the not-for-profit and industry partner, as well as other financial and in-kind contributions (equipment donations, salaries, reagents etc.) to leverage MLSC capital dollars

 - Projects should be completed within 2-3 years post grant award

 - There is no limitation on the number of proposals that may be submitted by each non-profit institution.
 There is no limit on applications from Applicants.
 But Project Teams are allowed to submit only one application per round.

 - When applicable, teams are required to be inclusive of gender biology (an equal number of female subjects as male) in their approach to pre-clinical/clinical development.
 Results should highlight any differences observed between groups.

 Applicants must be a Massachusetts legally organized “not-for-profit” entity such as an academic/research institution, hospital engaged in research, business incubator or accelerator, or other not-for-profit entity that would be eligible for capital funding from the Commonwealth of Massachusetts.
 Institutions that are exclusively health care providers and/or requests for the purchase of equipment associated with standard healthcare delivery would not be eligible for capital funding.

 - Applicants must be non-profit institutions, including research institutions and academic medical centers.

 - Each application must be submitted by a Project Team, consisting of a principal investigator(s) (PI) at Applicant institution and one (or more) Company(s).